BrittaP/Git_started/course.md

 Due to time limitation we will not demonstrate or only touch on the following topics

-- Working with a local Git client/ local clones
-- Working with command line
+- Working with command line or GUI clients
-- Branches and merches
 - Further advanced Git operations
 - Subject-specific issues

 ## Warm up